snazefx/fivvy/README.md

  - Turn off 2-Step Verification before signing in (`You can turn it back on after logging in.`)
  - You can change the dl path by changing the `dl_path` parameter in `config.json` next to the `fivvy.exe` file
  - If you break something in `config.json` file - Delete it and run `LOG IN.exe`
+ - To play, click on the track cover (`it will blur`)
+ - The download button is on the player.
+Downloading the `active track`

 # Installation method
  - Unzip the contents of the archive to a location convenient for you